 A handwritten signature give your recipient the feeling that you gave the email special attention and a personal touch.
 You can create one here.

 Your email signature (or footer) is your wave of goodbye.
 The way you do this can affect the impression you’ve made up to this point.
 If you make this moment memorable, organized, and aesthetic you can get some extra credit and a positive attitude from your reader.
 On the other hand, if you mess this up, your entire message or offer may be put in doubt.
 So, make sure your email signature looks visually appealing and well organized.

 Consider creating a professional email signature to nail a positive lasting impression.
 Use the simple text email signature we all used back when email started at your discretion.
 Whichever you choose, be sure to include all your professional and contact information.
 It would also be a good idea to add links to your website, social media sites you are most active in, or a landing page.

 Professional formal email examples: specific formats for specific goals & uses

 In order to get a better understanding of how all the elements of an email work together in different types of emails, it’s helpful to look at some templates.
 Here, we’ll cover a number of email scenarios and provide you with an example for each one.
 Each of these letters refers to a specific situation, but you can always tweak the content to make it more relevant to your needs.

-Our examples for the most common email formats:
+Our examples of the most common email formats: